GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 For example, the client might switch from a network that supports both IPv6 and IPv4 multicast to a network that only supports IPv4.
 As such, it MUST immediately send an MC_LIMITS frame after it has noticed that it migrated.
 The client MAY rejoin any previously joined channels, if its limits still allow it to.
 It MUST send MC_STATE(LEFT) frames with reason LIMIT_VIOLATION for any channels it does not rejoin.

-The server SHOULD take notice of migrating clients as the delay that is being caused by rejoining a multicast group can lead to exceeding the expected MAX_ACK_DELAY, which a server might interpret as a loss of multicast connectivity.
-Instead, the server SHOULD treat all multicast channels of a client whose unicast connection just migrated as if it had just joined these channels initially and allow for ample time before expecting the first MC_ACK frames.
+Because migration can change multicast reachability and require the client to rejoin a multicast group, the server SHOULD treat each previously joined channel as a new pending multicast attempt and apply {{multicast-cutover}} before reducing unicast delivery.

 # New Frames